craignicol/Eventflow.Example.Racetimes/README.md

 # Note

 This is still a work in progress but I enjoy hearing from you (especially feedback on points I missed, got wrong or could do better).

+This is a fork of [dennisfabri's example](https://github.com/craignicol/Eventflow.Example.Racetimes.git) adapted to clean-up the start-up and to work with Azure Functions

 # Sources